WebAssembly/stack-switching/proposals/tasks/Explainer.md

 Without the possiblity of returning normally, the only remaining recourse for a fiber would be to _retire_.
 We expect that, in many usage scenarios, this would be the correct way of ending the life of a fiber.

+### Fibers are started in suspended/running state
+This proposal allows fibers to be created in a suspended state and immediately entered when `spawn`ed.

+Allowing fibers to be created in suspended state causes significant architectural issues in this design: in particular, because such a fiber has no prior history of execution (it *is* a new fiber), the fiber function has to be structured differently to account for the fact that there will be a resume event with no corresponding suspend event.

+On the other hand, requiring fibers to be started immediately on creation raises its own questions.
+In particular, if the spawner of a fiber also needs to record the identity of the fiber then the fiber must immediately suspend with some form of `identify` event.
+We saw this in the generator example.
+There are enough applications where this would result in a significant performance penalty, for example in a green threading library that is explicitly managing its fiber identities.

+For this reason, we support both forms of fiber creation.
+However, this also represents a compromise and added cost for implementation.

 ### Exceptions are propagated
 When an exception is thrown in the context of a fiber that is _not_ handled by the code of the fiber then that exception is propagated out of the fiber&mdash;into the code of the resuming parent.

 The biggest issue with this is that, for many if not most applications, the resuming parent of a parent is typically ill-equipped to handle the exception or to be able to recover gracefully from it.

+### Using tables to avoid GC pressure

+One of the consequences of having first class references to resources is that there is a potential for memory leaks.
+In this case, it may be that an application 'holds on' to a `fiber` references after that `fiber` has terminated.

+When a `fiber` terminates, the stack resources it uses may be released; however, the reference itself remains.
+Recall that, in linear memory WebAssembly, any application that wishes to keep a reference to a `fiber` has three choices: to store the reference in a global variable, to store it in a table or to keep it in a local variable.

+An alternative approach could be based on _reusing_ `fiber` references.
+In particular, if we allow a moribund fiber to be reused then the issue of garbage collecting old `fiber` references becomes a problem for the toolchain to address: it would become responsible for managing the `fiber` references it has access to.

+A further restriction would enhance this: if the only place where a `fiber` reference could be stored was in a table, then, if the default value for a `fiber` table entry were a moribund `fiber`, complete reponsibility for managing `fiber` references could be left to the toolchain.